-Making first-class in Nigerian universities is generally a feat that is very difficult to achieve but many people are still making first-class through sheer grit, determination, and working smart.
+Making first-class in Nigerian universities, polytechnics and other higher institutions is generally a feat that is very difficult to achieve but many people are still making first-class through sheer grit, determination, and working smart.

 Making a first-class degree at the university will require you to have in most courses 70% or more in your assessments and exams overall.